Self Employed Carpenter

 Working as a Carpentry Subcontractor

-It was the beginning of summer, sometime in the early 1980's.
-I woke up before dawn, on Monday morning, eager to follow up on a carpentry job I had read about in the newspaper the day before - Large Apartment Complex - Carpenters Needed.
+It was the beginning of summer, sometime in the early 1980s.
+I woke up before dawn on a Monday morning, eager to follow up on a carpentry job I had read about in the newspaper the day before - Large Apartment Complex - Carpenters Needed.
 There wasn't any number to call - you just showed up at the job site.
 The location of the project was only about five miles from my house in north Austin.
-After a 6am breakfast of Sugar Pops and toast, I loaded my new carpentry tools, that I had purchased at the end of my first carpentry job, into my '71 Volkswagen van and headed to the job site.
-There was light in the sky, but the sun had not yet risen.
+After a 6 am breakfast of Sugar Pops and toast, I loaded the new carpentry tools I had purchased at the end of my first carpentry job into my '71 Volkswagen van and headed to the job site in the dim pre-dawn light.
 Most construction crews start early.
 My best chance of getting the job was to get there before everyone else and be ready for work.

 The job site was much larger than the small single-family home sites I had recently built.
-The project consisted of 17 large multi-unit buildings and an office/clubhouse located near a future pool and playground.
+There were 17 large multi-unit buildings and an office/clubhouse near a future pool and playground.
 The carpentry phase of the project was just getting started.
-Five of the buildings were in the framing stage and the rest were freshly poured concrete slabs.
+Five buildings were in the framing stage.
+The rest were freshly poured concrete slabs.

-Activity was everywhere; carpenters were stretching extension cords and hooking up air compressors; plumbers were loading pipe into the framed buildings; electricians were pulling wire; and food trucks were selling homemade breakfast tacos to groggy workers.
+There was activity everywhere; carpenters were stretching extension cords and hooking up air compressors; plumbers were loading pipe into the framed buildings; electricians were pulling wire; and food trucks were selling homemade breakfast tacos to groggy workers.
 A young blond-haired fellow, wearing cutoffs and no shirt, was transporting construction materials around the dusty job site on a SkyTrak forklift.
-Another man in his mid-twenties, was leaning against a blue Ford pickup truck holding a clipboard and talking to a small group of workers.
+Another man in his mid-twenties was leaning against a blue Ford pickup truck, holding a clipboard and talking to a small group of workers.
 He must be the guy I need to talk to, I thought.
 I parked my van and walked towards him.

 "Yes.
 I am Steve."